Miserable heat threatens millions of Texans who remain without power in the wake of storm Beryl | KRDO

 Beryl has been blamed for at least 10 deaths in Texas and Louisiana, mainly from fallen trees.
 However, two deaths in Houston’s Harris County were the result of carbon monoxide poisoning, Texas emergency officials said, prompting warnings about the dangers using generators in areas where families are living and sleeping.

-Cooling centers have opened across the region as temperatures creep into the 90s and heat indices reach 105 degrees in some areas.
-The heat index is a measurement of how the body feels under both heat and humidity.
+Cooling centers have opened across the region as air temperatures creeped into the 90s and the heat index teased 105 degrees.
+The heat index – a measurement of how the body feels under both heat and humidity – will reach triple digits for the second day in a row for some.

 Prolonged heat exposure poses significant health risks for people without adequate cooling and may be especially dangerous for Texans working outdoors to clear debris or damaged infrastructure.
 Heat also presents increased risks for the elderly, people with chronic medical conditions, homeless people and children.